willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 Linear network with an external current source connected to the port.
 {: .caption :}

-The external current source contributes something special to the superposition solution.
-The extra current source means one sub-circuit has *all* internal sources suppressed, which leaves just a resistor network.
+The external current source contributes something special to the superposition solution---one sub-circuit will have *all* internal sources suppressed, leaving just a resistor network.

-This made-up current source may sound bogus, but please wait and see what happens.
+This made-up current source may sound bogus, but wait and see what happens.

 {% capture summary %}alternatives to a current source{% endcapture %}
 {% capture details %}